OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 Each week begins with a Reading Activity due Sunday night.
 This activity includes embedded exercises to check your understanding and to allow you to practice what you are learning.
-All exercises in a given activity must be successfully answered to receive an "Excellent" grade for that activity.
+All exercises in a given activity must be successfully answered to receive the maximum grade for that activity.
 The course uses a "flipped classroom" model, so do not expect the reading material to be duplicated in a traditional lecture style in class--it is your responsibility to read the material and exercises so